 Your dogs dig due to boredom.

-One reason your dog digs a hole in the yard is out of boredom.
+One reason your dog creates a hole in the yard is out of boredom.
 Your dog digs because they have nothing better to do.
-Your dogs need to spend off some of their energy, and digging seems a good way to use their energy.
+Your dogs need to spend some of their energy, and digging seems a good way to use their energy.

 All dogs, not just young puppies, need regular exercise and entertainment.
 If you only have one pup or live a busy lifestyle, your puppy may not be getting enough entertainment.
 As a result, your dogs dig as a way for them to have fun.
 The way the dirt and roots respond to their digging behavior feels like playtime for your dog.